-Discover it all on this 3 day itinerary - from rock carvings and middens at Jibbon and Captain James Cooks’ Landing Place at Kurnell, to the Bundeena Maianbar Arts Trail and the Joseph Banks Native Plants Reserve.
+Discover it all on this 3 day itinerary - from rock engravings near Jibbon Beach, Captain James Cook’s Landing Place at Kurnell, to the Bundeena Maianbar Arts Trail and the Joseph Banks Native Plants Reserve.

 Wander down to South Cronulla Beach for your first taste of our heritage, beginning with a walk along the Cronulla Beach Walk, originally built in 1921.
 Cronulla Surf Life Saving Club was established in 1907 and was one of the first surf clubs in Australia.
 While the original clubhouse was an old tram carriage, the beautiful art deco Cronulla clubhouse and pavilion was built in 1940.
 It sits just below the Cronulla RSL Memorial Club, established in 1942 - rooms were rented across the park in the Cecil apartments, and infamous weekend parties were held – before it moved into its current premises in 1953.

 Catch the train or Drive to Hazelhurst Arts Centre at Gymea.
 The Hazelhurst estate was bequeathed to the Sutherland Shire by Ben and Hazel Broadhurst,

 who purchased the land in 1945.
 The gallery hosts many exhibitions and offers a range of art classes for adults and children (bookings recommended).
 After enjoying the artworks and the gardens, relax for lunch in the beautiful Hazelhurst Café.

 If you happen to be in the Sutherland Shire on a Sunday, drop into the Sydney Tramway Museum at Loftus and take a ride on a vintage tram.